Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Rates for Functionally Dependent Observations

 Our assumption, however, is written as

-So, our parameters $(\alpha, \nu)$ corresponds to their parameters $(1/\nu, \alpha)$.
+Hence, our parameters $(\alpha, \nu)$ correspond to their parameters $(1/\nu, \alpha)$.
 Our assumptions are weaker than those used by \cite{Zhang14}.
-From the discussion surrounding Equation (28) there, they require geometric decay of $\Delta_{m,r,j}$ while we only require polynomial decay. \cite{ZhangWu17} only deal with stationary sequences and \cite{Zhang14} allows non-stationary.
+From the discussion surrounding Equation (28) there, they require geometric decay of $\Delta_{m,r,j}$ while we only require polynomial decay. \cite{ZhangWu17} only deal with stationary sequences and \cite{Zhang14} allows non-stationarity.
 Some useful examples verifying the bounds on the functional dependence measure are also provided in \cite{Zhang14}. \end{rem}